 As I'm sure you've noticed, I haven't been as into blogging lately.
 I've needed to spend more time taking care of myself, my family, and my career.
-My husband and I have recently started doing marital work using a wonderful couple, The Honors.
-I'm so pleased with this decision we've made and I can't say enough good things about Lenon Honor and his wife and the consultations we're doing with them.
-However, with marital work, homeschooling, raising kids, building a business, earning a PhD (yes, I'm working on that too!), and producing income, I've decided that blogging just doesn't fit into my life anymore.
+However, with work, homeschooling, raising kids, building a business, earning a PhD (yes, I'm working on that too!), and producing income, I've decided that blogging just doesn't fit into my life anymore.

 I am so grateful to have had an audience to write about my frugal lifestyle.
 I hope you continue on your own journey of frugality with much success.
 There are so many great authors, blogs, and resources out there for the frugal woman or man.
 I leave you with what I am reading right now to support my own continued journey of frugality:

-Native Style Cookery is an ebook by Ayida Honor (she makes up half of the counseling team hubby and I are using mentioned above).
+Native Style Cookery is an ebook by Ayida Honor.
 Ayida's book is a vegan, soy-free, from-scratch book.
 It calls for ingredients that I have or am able to get easily.
 The recipes are fairly easy to replicate and are a hit with the family--even picky children.

 I've read a lot of vegan cookbooks and often I feel like they all essentially contain the same recipes.
 This is not true of the Native Style Cookery book.
 Her book is full of unique recipes and I'm so glad she shared it with me!

 Jeff Yeager is my ultimate cheapskate hero.
 He has written four books in total: The Ultimate Cheapskate's Road Map to True Riches, Don't Throw that Away, How to Retire the Cheapskate Way, and The Cheapskate Next Door.